-On completion of the RTO, the stock options were considered to be cancelled and re-issued for shares of the resulting issuer.
+- On completion of the RTO, the stock options were considered to be cancelled and re-issued for shares of the resulting issuer.
 This is a modification of a share-based payment under IFRS 2.
 The fair value of the options is determined on the date of the transaction, and compared to the fair value on the date immediately prior to the transaction.
 If there is excess fair value, the excess must be immediately recognized in share-based payment expense in accordance to the remaining vesting period.
 For instruments that have already vested, the additional expense is recognized immediately.
 For options still vesting, the additional expense is recognized over the remaining vesting period.
-For 2019, an amount of \$361,842 was recognized in share-based payment expense.

-- No options were exercised during the period. - The weighted average remaining life of the outstanding stock options is 2.81 years (2018 3.88 years). - The Corporation currently estimates the forfeiture rate to be nil.
+A one-time expense in the amount of \$361,842 was recorded in the period ending December 31, 2019 as share-based payment expense. - No options were exercised during the period. - The weighted average remaining life of the outstanding stock options is 2.01 years (2019 2.56 years). - The Corporation currently estimates the forfeiture rate to be nil.